 The luxury of a hotel in a family home

 For its first hotel abroad, Edmond de Rothschild Heritage is bringing all the values it holds dear together under one roof: the soul of a family home, artistry and authenticity.

-With just nine rooms and suites, a Franco-Basque restaurant, terraces, a terraced garden and swimming facilities, the Palacio de Samaniego is a secret oasis.
+With just nine rooms and suites, a French-Basque restaurant a terraced garden and swimming facilities, the Palacio de Samaniego is a secret oasis.
 Every stay here is an experience like no other, with artwork dotted throughout highlighting the contrast between the age-old stone and modern interior design.
 There’s no reception here: just small, sophisticated sitting areas that echo the special kind of conviviality found in private homes.
 At the far end of the garden, a second terrace offers guests an irresistible spot to enjoy a cocktail or glass of wine in the calm of the evening.